Vogan diagrams of hyperbolic Kac-Moody algebras: Introduction

 The real parameter $\lambda_{\alpha}^{(p)}$ measures the strength of the coupling to the dilaton.
 Field strength is $F^{(p)}$ The dilatons are denoted by $\phi^\alpha, (\alpha=1,...,N)$; their kinetic terms are normalized with a weight 1 with respect to the Ricci scalar.
 The Einstein metric has Lorentz signature $(-,+,...,+)$; its determinant is $^{(D)}g$.

 The light-like wall and the walls bounding the billiard have different origins: some arise from the Einstein-Hilbert action and involve only the scale factors $\beta^i,\,(i=1,...,d)$, introduced through the Iwasawa decomposition of the space metric.
 For example a criterion for gravitational dynamics to be chaotic is that the billiard has finite volume.
 This in turn stems from the remarkable property that the billiard can be identified with the fundamental Weyl chamber of an hyperbolic Kac-Moody algebra.
 In this paper we have obtained the Vogan diagrams of some of the hyperbolic Kac-Moody algebras which have been discussed in paper \cite{thesis:mtheory1}, so that these diagrams can lead to more interesting studies related to billiard, M-theory etc. More particularly we have also obtained Vogan diagram of hyperbolic Kac-Moody algebra $E_{10}$.
-The $E_{10}$ hyperbolic Kac-Moody algebras play a fundamental role in small tension expansion of M-theory and airthmatic chaos in superstring cosmology\cite{tensionMtheory:Damour}.

-A Vogan diagram is a Dynkin diagram with some additional information as follows.
-The 2-elements orbits under $\theta$ (Cartan Involution) are exhibited by joining the correponding simple roots by a double arrow and the 1-element orbit is painted in black (respectively, not painted), if the corresponding imaginary simple root is noncompact (respectively compact).
-The Vogan diagrams provide us to handle the problem of classification of compact real form of Lie algebra \cite{Knapp:Lie groups} in a quicker way.

-We organise the paper as follows.
-In Section 2 we recall the definition of Kac-Moody algebras and Hyperbolic Kac Moody algebras in terms of Cartan matrix and Dynkin diagrams.
-We briefly outline the real form of these algebras and construct the Vogan diagrams of some Hyperbolic Kac-Moody algebras which has direct applications in hyperbolic billiard.
-Then we study in detail other Vogan diagrams and some of its relative dynkin diagram in Section 3 and Section 4 respectively.
-Section 5 is a brief conclusion.\\